ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 For the sake of not overloading you with the nitty gritty details of this project, I will cover only the most interesting or most innovative topics.

 ## Backend RPI
-The Rasberry Pi we used is a model 4 with a Raspbian Linux Distro.
-This is the most common operating system used for a RPI.
+The Raspberry Pi we used is a model 4 with a Raspbian Linux Distro.
+This is the most common operating system used for an RPI.
-The RPI works with a microSD card on which you can easily install any Linux-distro from your laptop, just plug it in and you're good to go!
+The RPI works with a microSD card on which you can easily install any Linux-distro from your laptop, just plug it in, and you're good to go!
 After updating the OS and installing a JRE, we were set to test and run our application on this device.

 ### Spring Ghela-alert application

 #### Basics of our application
 The core of our application revolves around **events** which happen at the Ghelamco Arena.
 These can be of type ***GameEvent*** or ***CustomEvent***.
-* The GameEvents are all of the KAA Gent home games.
+* The GameEvents are all the KAA Gent home games.
-* As an added feature, furter down the road, I also added the possibility to create custom events, which are handy for scheduling concerts or alarming a pizza party.
+* As an added feature, further down the road, I also added the possibility to create custom events, which are handy for scheduling concerts or alarming a pizza party.

 On each event we generate a couple of standard **alerts** based on the **event time**.
 These alerts are responsible to set off the alarm-light in the office.
-This means that we will use the [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/) interface of our RPI to turn on the alarm-light every time an alert is triggered in our backend application.
+This means that we will use the [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/) interface of our RPI to turn on the alarm-light every time an alert gets triggered in our backend application.
 To set off an alert, the GPIO interface changes the voltage on a GPIO-pin to 0V or 3.3V.
-This pin is coupled to a relay, which acts as a regular switch, but electricaly controlled.
+This pin gets coupled to a relay, which acts as a regular switch, but electrically controlled.
-If we put 0V on the relay, the circuit remains open, when we put 3.3V on it, the circuit is closed and thus starting our alarm-light.
+If we put 0V on the relay, the circuit remains open, when we put 3.3V on it, the circuit gets closed and thus starting our alarm-light.

 #### WebScraper
-Our spring backend is running a scheduler and we have setup a service which is triggerd every hour and checks the website of KAA Gent for the up to date fixtures of the games.
+Our spring backend is running a scheduler, and we have set up a service which is triggered every hour that checks the website of KAA Gent for the up to date fixtures of the games.
 The approach I took for scraping the website, is by using X-Path with a library called [htmlunit](https://https://htmlunit.sourceforge.io/).
 In our application we fetch every game from the website, filter them on home games, attach alerts and save those games to our H2-database using spring data.